ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

 ## Teaching
 For information on my teaching experience, please see the [teaching page](/teaching/) of this site.

+## Student supervision
+I have spent much of my career so far working in small groups within the UK academic system, where it is not common for early-career researchers to be given formal student supervision roles.
+However, to date I have _assisted_ with the supervision of several students more junior than myself, including:
+* 2 PhD students, notably [Hubert Naguszewski](https://warwick.ac.uk/fac/sci/hetsys/people/studentscohort4/naguszewski/) at the University of Warwick, with whom I have prepared three publications to date.
+* 1 MSc student.
+* 2 final-year project students (BSc/MPhys finalists).

 ## Technical Skills
 * Programming languages
   * Fortran, C, C++, Python, Unix shell scripting, LaTeX.